 Videos, so vaunted these days for their engagement and virality potential, need time and money to produce.
 Don’t waste video resources on in-house cat videos that have zero brand-building potential.
 Devote video resources to important campaigns and big feature releases instead.

 For smaller ideas, use simpler infographics or static visuals.

 Timing attacks and the content calendar

 There’s a concept in StarCraft called the timing attack, where you time an assault to coincide with factors that are advantageous to you.
 For example, if you are researching an armor upgrade for your infantry, it’s better to hold off your assault for that extra 20 seconds until the upgrade is completed and your army is all buffed up.

 The application of this in content strategy comes in the form of the content calendar.
-In this content calendar, you can plot all the major holidays, product releases, marketing campaigns, and other events, and then arrange your content for maximum impact.
+In the content calendar, you can plot all the major holidays, your product releases and marketing campaigns, and other events (school holidays, typhoon season), and then arrange your content for maximum impact.

 If you want to organize a YouTube campaign that encourages teens to shoot their own skate videos, you’re better off timing that during the school holidays rather than releasing it in the middle of their exam period.

 A content calendar keeps events in view so that your content can be designed to be highly contextual.

 Harass and experiment